zdravkov/kendo-docs/getting-started/web/scheduler/overview.md

 ---
-nav_title: Overview
+title: Overview
-title: Overview of the Kendo UI Scheduler widget
+page_title: Overview of the Kendo UI Scheduler widget
 description: Quick steps to help you create a Kendo UI Scheduler.
 ---